-LYNX Senior Management considered many factors amidst presenting the FY2021 operating budget to the Board of Directors.
-These factors include, but were not limited to: the ongoing impact on ridership from COVID-19 compounded with the increased cost of fixed route and other contracted bus services, providing the necessary resources to keep up a rapidly growing transportation disadvantaged population in need of Paratransit services, and maintaining a clean operating environment to protect staff and the traveling public from COVID-19 exposure.
+LYNX Senior Management considered many factors amidst presenting the FY2022 operating budget to the Board of Directors.
+These factors include, but were not limited to: the ongoing impact of reduced ridership from pre-COVID periods compounded with an increased cost of fixed route and other contracted bus services, providing the necessary resources to keep up a rapidly growing transportation disadvantaged population in need of future Paratransit services, and maintaining a clean operating environment to protect staff and the traveling public from communicable disease exposure and transmission.

-CENTRAL FLORIDA REGIONAL TRANSPORTATION AUTHORITY d/b/a LYNX STATEMENTS OF NET POSITION SEPTEMBER 30, 2020 AND 2019
+CENTRAL FLORIDA REGIONAL TRANSPORTATION AUTHORITY d/b/a LYNX STATEMENTS OF NET POSITION SEPTEMBER 30, 2021 AND 2020